whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/26-rating-tasks-using-the-rating-interface.md

 Additionally, here are a few general things to keep in mind when rating tasks:

 - **Result blocks are sometimes slow to load:** Before assigning any ratings, please scan the task page to make sure that all result blocks have loaded.
 Please note that result blocks may be slow to load and/or that the task page may need reloading if there are empty result blocks.
-If the result blocks fail to load after refreshing a few times, please release the task by following the instructions in Section 27. below.
+If the result blocks fail to load after refreshing a few times, please release the task by following the instructions in the [next section](./27-releasing-tasks) (Releasing Tasks).

 - **Sometimes a side will not have any result blocks:** If one side displays the message "This side did not generate any results," please do not release the task.